Resource Distribution Guidelines

 - Print out talking points and distribute them to all staff members who interact with customers, clients and other members of the community.

-- Use these talking points during individual and small-group conversations, as well as larger discussions and presentations to inform the individuals, families, and groups you serve as well as to encourage them to take the steps that will help keep them safe and Delaware strong.
+- Use these talking points during individual and small-group conversations, as well as larger discussions and presentations to inform the individuals, families, and groups you serve as well as to encourage them to take the steps that will help keep them safe.

 - Download, and print enough copies to hang one poster in all high-traffic areas of your building.